NeamenD/react-weather-app/README.md

 # Weather App

 A React-based weather application that allows users to search for a city and get current weather information along with a forecast.
 The app uses the OpenWeatherMap API for fetching weather data.
+Check out the live version of the project [here](https://react-weather-app-d8cv.onrender.com/).

 ## Table of Contents